cosmos/cosmos-sdk/docs/architecture/adr-028-public-key-addresses.md

 }
 ```

-#### Module Addresses
+#### Module Account Addresses

+NOTE: this section is not finalize and it's in active discussion.

-In Basic Address section we defined a module address as:
+In Basic Address section we defined a module account address as:

 ```
 address.Hash("module", moduleName)
 ```

-We use `"module"` as a schema type for all module addresses.
-Module addresses can have sub accounts.
-The derivation process has a clear order: module name, submodule, key, subsubmodule key.
+We use `"module"` as a schema type for all module derived addresses.
+Module accounts can have sub accounts.
+The derivation process has a defined order: module name, submodule, key, subsubmodule key.
-Module addresses are heavily used in the SDK so it make sense to optimize the derivation process: instead of using of using `LengthPrefix` for the module name, we use a null byte (`'\x00'`) as a separator.
+Module account addresses are heavily used in the SDK so it make sense to optimize the derivation process: instead of using of using `LengthPrefix` for the module name, we use a null byte (`'\x00'`) as a separator.
 This works, because null byte is not a part of a valid module name.

 ```
 func Module(moduleName string, key []byte) []byte{